 All parents want their daughters to be happy, successful, well-rounded individuals.
-It goes without saying that excellent pastoral care is a vital ingredient in this.
-At Oxford High School, we work tirelessly to equip our girls with the secure sense of self and the confidence to face challenges with a smile and a deep breath.
-Behind every girl lies the discreet and personalised support she may never need – but can always rely on.
+It goes without saying that excellent pastoral care is one of the cornerstones upon which such security depends.
+At OHS, we work tirelessly to equip our girls with the secure sense of self and the confidence to face challenges with a smile and a deep breath.

-Our pastoral team, including Heads of Year, tutors and dedicated support staff, has a detailed understanding of each girl in the school and the progress that she is making in all aspects of her development.
-That means we are there to celebrate her successes, support her when times are tough, but also just be there for a friendly chat on an ordinary day – maybe to ask how her new pet is, how the match went, or how the chocolate brownies turned out!
+Our pastoral team, including Heads of Year, tutors and dedicated support staff, have a detailed understanding of each girl in the school and the progress that she is making in all aspects of her development.
+That means we are there to celebrate her successes, support her when times are tough, but also just be there for a friendly chat on an ordinary day – whether to ask how her pet is, how the match went, or how those chocolate brownies turned out!

-Girls touch base with their form tutors during the day, so there is plenty of opportunity for this sort of light touch conversation which enables regular check-ins on student welfare and fosters supportive relationships.
+Girls touch base with their form tutors at the start of each day, so there is plenty of opportunity for the sort of light-touch conversation which enables regular check-ins on student welfare and fosters supportive relationships.
 This personalised approach also facilitates prompt intervention when it’s needed.

 Of course, schools are only one aspect of a child’s environment, and for school initiatives to have maximum impact, a strong “triangular” student-staff-parent relationship, with ongoing open communication, is crucial.
 Our tutors phone parents in the first few weeks of the academic year and the dialogue continues with a programme of events for parents, providing information and opportunity for conversations, alongside regular one-to-one tutor-student mentoring.